egmontmika/egmontmika.com/content/blog/the-art-of-enjoying-the-uncomfortable.md

 Is this too hard?

 No, it isn’t.
 Not for those who have made up their minds.
-They are looking forward to their success and consider it worthwhile all the trouble.
+They are looking forward to their success and consider it worthwhile the trouble.
 They know that it makes them achieve more than they ever dreamed possible.

-They have learned to take advantage of the uncomfortable and progress.
+They have learned to take advantage of the uncomfortable and make progress.

-And to enjoy it.
+And they enjoy it.

 This is the art of enjoying the uncomfortable.